 Where information received during the assessment leads the agency to consider that the prospective adopter is unlikely to be considered suitable to adopt a child, a 'brief Prospective Adopter's Report' may be prepared regardless of whether or not all the required assessment information has been obtained.
 A decision not to complete the full assessment is a serious step to take and advice should first be sought from the social work team leader or line manager.
 Depending on the nature of the information, advice may also need to be sought from the agency's medical adviser or legal adviser, or both.
 The concerns should be explained to the prospective adopter and they should be offered counselling, involving other professionals as appropriate.
 As a result of the counselling and advice, the prospective adopter may decide to withdraw their application.
 If they decide not to withdraw their application, the brief prospective adopter's report should be prepared.

 Reports should address anti-discriminatory practice issues.
-It should contain a summary of the assessed strengths and weaknesses of the applicants, together with an opinion of the type of placement likely to be provided successfully.
-Potential risk factors should be highlighted.
+It should contain a summary of the assessed strengths and weaknesses of the applicants; potential risk factors should be highlighted.

 - The Prospective Adopter's Report and the prospective adopter's observations thereon;